Find Affordable College Courses

 With a ranking of #6, University of Pittsburgh - Bradford did quite well on this year’s best value schools for writing studies students.
 Located in the remote town of Bradford, Pitt Bradford is a public college with a small student population.

-The average tuition and fees for an in-state undergraduate at Pitt Bradford are $14,354 a year.
+In-state tuition fees for undergraduate students at Pitt Bradford are $14,354 per year.
 Writing majors at Pitt Bradford take out an average of $26,453 in student loans while working on their egree.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $398.

 Read More…